Lumbar Nerve Roots

 - Other forms of sciatica

-Treatment of these conditions can usually be managed, with the help of a physician, through a combination of low-impact exercises, stretching, anti-inflammatory medication and heat therapy.
+Treatment of these conditions can usually be managed with the help of a physician, through a combination of low-impact exercises, stretching, anti-inflammatory medication and heat therapy.
 In the event that these conservative treatments are insufficient, other options, including surgery, may be considered.
-If this is your situation, contact Laser Spine Institute to learn about minimally invasive, outpatient endoscopic spine procedures to decompress lumbar nerve roots.
-Our gentle alternative to open back surgery is an excellent way to help alleviate back pain without the recovery, rehabilitation and expense of more traditional surgeries.
-Call us today to schedule a consultation and for a free review of your CT scan or MRI.
+If this is your situation, contact Laser Spine Institute to learn about minimally invasive, outpatient spine procedures to decompress lumbar nerve roots.
+Our effective alternative to traditional open back surgery is an excellent way to help alleviate back pain without the recovery, rehabilitation and expense of more traditional surgeries.
+Call us today to schedule a complimentary initial consultation and for a free review of your CT scan or MRI.